haydenbbickerton/lock/readme.md

 $lock->denied('update', 'users'); // Returns [2];
 ```

-> Please keep in mind that you can only retrieve id's from resources which have permissions set.
-Resources which aren't registered through Lock won't be returned.
+> Please keep in mind that you can only retrieve id's from targets which have permissions set.
+Targets which aren't registered through Lock won't be returned.

 ### Using the LockAware trait